-ARTICLE 21 -- EXPENSE REIMBURSEMENT
+ARTICLE 21 - EXPENSE REIMBURSEMENT

-The Employer shall reimburse staff travel expenses in accordance with its Travel and Expense Policy for Bargaining Unit members, which can be found in Appendix C, and relocation expenses in accordance with its Relocation Expense Policy for Bargaining Unit members, which can be found in Appendix D. The Union and the Employer must negotiate any changes to these policies.
+The Employer shall reimburse staff travel expenses in accordance with its Travel and Expense Policy, which can be found in Appendix C, and relocation expenses in accordance with its Relocation Expense Policy, which can be found in Appendix D. The Union and the Employer must negotiate any changes to these policies.